Warning: Disconnect power before servicing.

 Will resetting my Samsung dryer fix the error code?

-Does unplugging a Samsung dryer reset all settings?
+Does unplugging a Samsung dryer reset all my settings?

 How do I enter service or diagnostic mode on a Samsung dryer?